 - a conference area with a 128-seat auditorium; a 1,200-square-foot Great Hall with art glass windows; seminar rooms; and an Au Bon Pain Express café

 - offices for faculty, staff, and visiting fellows, as well as a branch of the Notre Dame library

 - 16 one- and two-bedroom furnished apartments for visiting fellows.

-Traveling south on Notre Dame Avenue toward the Golden Dome, pass the DeBartolo Performing Arts Centeron the right.
+Traveling north on Notre Dame Avenue toward the Golden Dome, pass the DeBartolo Performing Arts Center on the right.
 The Hesburgh Center is the next building on the right, directly across the street from the Eck Visitors’ Center.

-Parking is available in the visitors’ lot to the south of the Hesburgh Center.
+Parking is available in the visitors’ lot to the southeast of the Hesburgh Center.